awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-start.md

 Other parameters affecting automatic console sessions are `max-concurrent-clients`, `permissions-file`, and `storage-root`\.
 For more information about these parameters, see [`session-management/automatic-console-session` Parameters](config-param-ref.md#session_management_automatic_console_session)\.

 **Note**
-NICE DCV does not support automatic virtual sessions\.
+NICE DCV doesn't support automatic virtual sessions\.

 ------
 #### [ Windows NICE DCV server ]